zilmoe/writeups/tjctf 2025/linked.md

     events.size = 1;
 ```

-This initialized all the undefined memory that we are using.
+This initialized all the uninitialized memory that we are using.
 Linked lists are normally null terminated, which means the last item in the linked list will point to null.
-This is useful in a few scenarios, namely travering the linked list.
+This is useful in a few scenarios, namely traversing the linked list.

 Hopefully this gave you a pretty clear idea of how to think about the lists if you are new to them but if not there are many resources online that are exetremely helpful.